Uncial 0274

 Uncial 0274 (in the Gregory-Aland numbering), is a Greek uncial manuscript of the New Testament.
 Paleographically it has been assigned to the 5th century.

 Description

 The codex contains a small parts of the Gospel of Mark 6-10, on 4 parchment leaves (28 cm by 33 cm).
 The text is written in two columns per page, 30 lines per page, in uncial letters.
-It is a palimpsest.